x1f4r/MMOCraft-Plugin/README.md

     4. Confirm the backup prompt.
     5. Review the changes and rebuild the project.
 * **Placeholder Requirement**: For the script to identify and replace UUIDs, they must be defined in the code using the specific prefix: `UUID.fromString("YOUR_UNIQUE_UUID_HERE_...")`.
 Any suffix can be added after `YOUR_UNIQUE_UUID_HERE` for context.

-This revised README should be more suitable for a GitHub repository, providing essential information for users and potential contributors.